Rangers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (4-1) will take to the mound for the Rangers and make his sixth start of the season.
+- The Rangers' Jon Gray (6-1) will make his 12th start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- Dunning has five starts in a row of five innings or more.

 |Opponent